-- 14.11 Expenditure of funds beyond the votes or appropriations approved by the House of Assembly continued to occur prior to Executive Council approval required under the Provincial Finance Act. - 14.12 Current legislation and administrative practices raise questions as to the effectiveness of the House of Assembly's control over the expenditure of public funds.
-The practice of obtaining after-the-fact approval for additional appropriations does not necessarily constitute effective control and, we believe, may contravene the intent of statutory requirements in this regard. - 14.13 The Department of Finance previously indicated that the determination of exact numbers is necessary to avoid seeking additional appropriations for minor amounts.
-If the objective is to ensure adequate controls over the spending authority are in place, forecasting should be used to determine the required additional appropriation.
-By using forecasting methods, the authority could be put in place prior to the incurrence of the expenditures thereby improving control over the expenditure process.
+- 15.14 Expenditure of funds beyond the appropriations approved by the House of Assembly continued to occur prior to Executive Council approval required under the Provincial Finance Act.
+The Department of Finance has indicated that the determination of exact numbers is necessary to avoid seeking additional appropriations for minor amounts. - 15.15 Current legislation and administrative practices raise questions as to the effectiveness of the House of Assembly's control over the expenditure of public funds.
+The practice of obtaining after-the-fact approval for additional appropriations does not necessarily constitute effective control and, we believe, may contravene the intent of statutory requirements in this regard.